fchevillard/fchevillard.github.com/index.md

 You just arrived in a very promising startup, <i>kolbinspiration</i>, specialized in the prediction <a href="http://en.wikipedia.org/wiki/In_silico" target="_blank"><i>in-silico</i></a> of small compounds bioactivities.
 This startup is known for its rigor and expertise in this field.
 The director is famous since he wrote the main algorithm of <i>molinspiration</i>, which is one of the most used software regarding the prediction of bioactivities.

 ## Your goal
 You will be part of a project that aims to improve existing drugs.
-To do so, you will explore similar compounds of a given drug.
+To do so, you will used the fundamental theory in chemoinformatics which argues that <i>"small molecules with similar structure have similar functional (binding) properties"</i>.
+Therefore, you will explore similar compounds of a given drug.
 The fundation of your work will be the <a href="http://www.molinspiration.com/docu/miscreen/druglikeness.html" target="_blank">bioactivity score</a> from <i>molinspiration</i>, which allows to predict on which target a compound is likely to bind.
 The aforementionned software distinguish 6 classes of drug target:

 <table style="width: 100%;">
 <tr>